 The Circle of Fifths is a visual representation of the relationships between the 12 tones of the chromatic scale.
 Moving clockwise adds sharps, while moving counter-clockwise adds flats.
 Adjacent keys share many common chords, making modulation between them smooth and natural.

-C, G, D, F, Bb - Great for beginners and most common in pop music
+A, E, B, D, G - Great for beginners and common in pop music

 If your song has vocals, choose a key that fits comfortably within the singer's range.
 Most pop songs sit in keys that allow the vocalist to reach both low verses and high choruses without strain.